 - You must clearly specify your military status during the My Account process.
 When purchasing an exam in My Account, you will be asked if you are eligible for DANTES funding in the “Edit Personal Details,” section of the process.
 Military test takers must correctly designate themselves as DANTES funded and answer questions about their military status in order to receive DANTES funding.

 - You need to request your transcript through military channels.
 A military transcript will include all scores for CLEP exams (taken after July 1, 1974).
-To obtain a CLEP transcript, military personnel must download the military transcript order form (.pdf/184 KB) and mail the completed form to the address on the form, along with a certified check, money order, or credit card payment of $30 for each transcript requested, payable to Prometric.
+To obtain a CLEP transcript, military personnel must order a military transcript online using the Parchment Transcript Ordering Service.

 - DANTES-funded candidates who register for a CLEP exam will receive the corresponding CLEP examination guide automatically, at no cost.
 When you register for a CLEP exam, the examination guide will be added to your cart automatically prior to checkout.
 DANTES-funded candidates can also order free examination guides separately, even if they have not yet registered for an exam.

-Read the Information for Test Takers (.pdf/360 KB) bulletin for more information on CLEP benefits, resources, registration, and exam day information.
+Read the Information for Test Takers (.pdf/2.23 MB) bulletin for more information on CLEP benefits, resources, registration, and exam day information.

 Fully Funded Test Centers